Claims Adjuster

 Got into accident and the at fault insurance adjuster refused to pay for some damages,saying that they were impossible to occur in the situation.but i am sure that the damages come from the accident what should i do?

-Asked by daniele almost 10 years ago
+Asked by daniele over 10 years ago

 I have a homeowners claim that was investigated by the SIU and she told me that her investigation was completed and that the adjuster will be contacting me is this a good thing

-Asked by ketcha almost 10 years ago
+Asked by ketcha over 10 years ago

 If a trucking company take out occ /acc group ins. from my payroll. and have the ins. name on it.
 How can an outside Ins. company denial me benefits and close my case.
 This happen in July 28,2009.
 Now the case have been reopen and nothing is done.

-Asked by daniel almost 10 years ago
+Asked by daniel over 10 years ago

 Lets say your driving and your in the turning lane to make a left turn & a car in front of you not in the turning lane decides to back up into the turning ln & hits the car already in turning lane who is at fault

-Asked by Raven_5923 over 10 years ago
+Asked by Raven_5923 almost 11 years ago

 Hwve a client..state farm insurance...turned ac on and noticed a lil mold..and relaized had a leak in attic...sent a contractor. up and said the a\c company installed pan wrong when it was built 6 yrs ago